SharePoint/sp-dev-docs/docs/apis/webhooks/lists/delete-subscription.md

 # Delete a subscription

+>**Note:** SharePoint webhooks is currently in preview and is subject to change.
+SharePoint webhooks are not currently supported for use in production environments.

 Deletes a webhook subscription from a SharePoint list.
 After deleting the subscription notifications will no longer be delivered.

 ## Permissions